Kia K900 Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-U.S. average insurance rates for a Kia K900 are $1,400 a year including full coverage.
-Comprehensive costs on average $298, collision costs $484, and liability insurance costs $460.
-Buying just liability costs as little as $510 a year, with insurance for high-risk drivers costing around $3,024.
-Teens pay the highest rates at $5,268 a year or more.
+Estimated insurance rates for a Kia K900 are $1,400 a year for full coverage.
+Comprehensive costs approximately $298 a year, collision costs $484, and liability is estimated at $460.
+Liability-only insurance costs approximately $510 a year, with high-risk driver insurance costing around $3,024.
+Teen drivers pay the most at $5,268 a year or more.

 Average premium for full coverage: $1,400

-Rate estimates include $500 comprehensive and collision deductibles, minimum liability limits, and includes medical/PIP and uninsured motorist coverage.
-Estimates are averaged for all 50 U.S. states and for all K900 models.
+Rate estimates include $500 physical damage deductibles, 30/60 liability limits, and includes UM/UIM and medical coverage.
+Rates include averaging for all states and K900 trim levels.

-For the normal driver, Kia K900 insurance prices go from the low end price of $510 for liability-only coverage to the much higher price of $3,024 for high-risk insurance.
+For the average 40-year-old driver, insurance rates for a Kia K900 go from as low as $510 for a discount liability-only rate to a high of $3,024 for a driver required to buy high-risk insurance.

 Use the form below to get customized rates for your location.